openpnp/openpnp/ReferencePushPullFeeder.md

 The Auto-Setup will set up all your locations automatically.
 If you already have other ReferencePushPullFeeders defined, this will also clone some setting over from them (more about that later).

 **Important Note**: the Auto-Setup is really only a first-step tool.
-Do not use it once the feeder is already set up, setting will be overwritten!
+Do not use it once the feeder is already set up, hand-tuned settings may be overwritten!
 To avoid mishaps, a warning message box will ask you to confirm.

 ### Tape Settings